2650x720_nz_s60_stage_detail.png2650x720_upr_mic_slide_image_1.png2650x720_thorlabs_rail_2png.png

 The modern light microscope was established at the beginning of the twentieth century and was followed by an avalanche of discoveries and developments thereafter.
 On one hand the hardware components of the microscope made big strides towards perfection and on the other hand the sample preparation became much more elaborate by applying principles of molecular biology.

 The respective domains (physics, engineering, molecular biology) that enabled the development of microscopy hardware and sample preparation methods are intertwined and inspired each other throughout recent history of light microscopy.
-However, the core facilities the microscopy hardware, while the sample preparation is elaborated by the research groups.
+However, the core facilities usually provide the microscopy hardware, while the sample preparation is elaborated in the laboratories of the research groups.

 • Key hardware components